openbiox/UCSCXenaShiny/inst/shinyapp/helper/batch_ids.md

 <br>

 > Note: For molecular profile, up to 100 ids are allowed to selected or uploaded.
+For tumor index, only tumor related samples are provided.